Understanding the Brokerage Account Transfer Process

 Receiving Firm Review

 Once the transfer request is validated, the delivering firm will send a list of the assets in the account to the receiving firm via ACATS.
 The receiving firm will review the list of assets to decide whether it wishes to accept the transfer of the account.
-It is important for investors to recognize that broker-dealers are not required to open or accept the transfer of an account.
+It is important for investors to recognize that broker-dealers are not required to open or accept the transfer of an account and can decide which investments they choose to accept.
 In this regard, a customer might initiate a transfer request only to find that the new firm has declined to accept the account.
 The most common reason for declining the transfer of an account is due to the new firm’s credit policies.
 For example, the new firm may decide not to accept the account due to the quality of securities supporting a margin loan, or because the account does not meet its minimum equity requirements.

 Once the customer account information is properly matched, and the receiving firm decides to accept the account, the delivering firm will take approximately three days to move the assets to the new firm.
 This is called the delivery process.
 In total, the validation process and delivery process generally take about six days to complete.

 Factors that may result in additional time needed to transfer an account

 Generally, transfers where the delivering entity is not a broker-dealer (for example a bank, mutual fund, or credit union) will take more time.
 In addition, transfers of accounts requiring a custodian, like an Individual Retirement Account or a Custodial Account for a minor child, may take additional time.